 A related post is here.

-There are three measures of motion: distance, duration, and direction in three dimensions.
-Direction in three dimensions requires two angles.
-Distance and duration are non-negative scalars.
-All measures are relative to an observer.
+There are three measures of motion: length, duration, and direction in three dimensions.
+Direction in three dimensions requires two angles or three rectilinear coordinates.
+Length and duration are non-negative scalars.
+All measures are relative to an oriented observer.

 From these base measures several others are derived:

-Distance divided by duration is a rate called speed.
+Length divided by time is a rate called speed.
 Duration divided by distance is a rate called inverse speed or pace.

-Distance and direction form a vector called displacement in a vector space called (confusingly) space.
-Duration and direction form a vector called dischronment in a vector space called time (which can also mean duration).
+Length and direction form a vector called displacement in a vector space called length space.
+Duration and direction form a vector called dischronment in a vector space called duration space.

-Distance, duration and direction can be combined in two ways.
+Length, duration and direction can be combined in two ways.
 Speed merged with displacement is velocity in a kinematics of space with duration.
 Inverse speed merged with dischronment is lenticity in a kinematics of time with distance.
-Direction is attached to distance for velocity.
+Direction is attached to length for velocity.
 Direction is attached to duration for lenticity.

-The kinematics of space with duration is 3+1, three dimensions of space and one dimension of time.
-The kinematics of time with distance is 1+3, one dimension of space and three dimensions of time.
+The kinematics of space with duration is 3+1, three dimensions of length and time, which is one-dimensional.
+The kinematics of duration with distance is 1+3, distance, which is one-dimensional, and three dimensions of duration.

-In order to represent both the kinematics of space with duration and the kinematics of time with distance, a structure of three dimensional space and three dimensional time (3+3) is used.
-Because direction appears twice in this structure, 3+3 is an intermediate structure, which must be resolved into 3+1 or 1+3 before being applied.
+In order to represent both the kinematics of length space with time and the kinematics of duration space with distance, a structure of three dimensional length space and three dimensional duration space (3+3) is used.
+The study of causality requires ordered events, so either length is limited to one dimension called distance or duration is limited to one dimension called time.